esskaey/django-distill/README.md

 $ ./manage.py distill-publish [optional destination here]
 ```

-If you have configured at least once publishing destination (see below) you can
+If you have configured at least one publishing destination (see below) you can
 use the `distill-publish` command to publish the site to a remote location.

 This will perform a full synchronisation, removing any remote files that are no